 Get Inspired / Pacific Islands / Fiji / Niue / Samoa / Tahiti / Cook Islands / Vanuatu / Tonga / Norfolk Island The Pacific Islands: When to go Share on email Print this article Share on Facebook Get Inspired / Pacific Islands / Fiji / Niue / Samoa / Tahiti / Cook Islands / Vanuatu / Tonga / Norfolk Island The Pacific Islands: When to go story by: Anna Sarjeant Okay let’s go to the Pacific Islands.
 Why not?
 The sun shines, the beaches are beautiful and ‘island time’ is really just a polite way of saying you’ll be doing whatever you want, when you want.
 Selfish?
 Nahhhh, tis island time!
 So throw in the towel (or request some leave), pack a suitcase, load up on sun cream and start dreaming of island bliss.
 And if you’re wondering when you should do all this, we’ve created this nifty island-guide especially for you.
 Tahiti Go: May - October Why: Tahiti’s dry season enjoys less humidity and pleasant beach-lounging temperatures that sit between 20-25 degrees Celsius.
 July is a month of numerous Polynesian festivals so if you’re after a high-spirited vibe, visit then.
 Wet season: November - April Dry season: May – October > More about Tahiti Rarotonga Go: Late April - October Why: Winter is dry in Rarotonga, with pleasant water temperatures, steady daytime temperatures and less humidity.
 However, evenings are cool so pack a few heavier layers.
 Optimum months include April and May as well as September and October.
 Wet season: November - April Dry season: May – October > Why Rarotonga?
 Fiji Go: October - November Why: Year-round is ideal, but weather in October to early November will be warm, dry and consistent.
 There will be fewer crowds (and cheaper fares) because rain is more likely than the months between May and September.
 If you can handle the odd shower, October and November are ideal.
 Wet season: November - April Dry season: May – October > More about Fiji Niue Go: May - October Why: Because the weather is characteristically dry and warm.
 Bur more importantly, these are the months you can go whale watching.
 And whales trump everything!
 Wet season: January - March Dry season: April - December > Best way to experience Niue Norfolk Island Go: September to March Why: Frequent sunshine, sparse rainfall and pleasant temperatures.
 Enough said.
 Wet season: May - August Dry season: September – April > Simple pleasures of Norfolk Island Tonga Go: May - November Why: As with many of the Pacific Islands, May to November is slightly cooler but with a lot less rain, whereas December to May will be hotter but with plentiful rainfall.
 We’d pick dry over wet any day – and the temperature’s always warm.
 Wet season: December - March Dry season: April – November > More about Tonga Vanuatu Go: April - October Why: Typically, the months between April and October will enjoy temperatures ranging between 18 and 28 degrees Celsius, with decreased humidity.
 Swimming temperatures are enjoyable year-round but January, February and March are prone to cyclones.
 Wet season: November - March Dry season: April – October > More about Vanuatu Samoa Go: May - October Why: June and August are Samoa’s peak months but try anything between May - October as prices will be more reasonable either side of the busy months.
 May to October is also the dry season so you'll dodge the rain and enjoy a pleasant climate.
 Wet season: November – April Dry season: May – October > Family time in Samoa Fast Facts Overall, the ideal time to visit is the dry season (May – October).
 You’ll also escape NZ’s winter.
 Peak season = peak prices.
 Accommodation fills up quickly.
 Cyclones can occur any time but are most common during the wet season.
 For school holidays, book at least 3 months in advance to avoid disappointment.
 Plan your holiday around a major local festival, celebration or special event: the best times to see traditional dancing, arts and sport.
 Whale watching can be enjoyed in Tonga and Niue: July – October.
 For the best deals and fewer crowds, travel during the shoulder seasons (a month either side of the dry season). > Click here for all our Pacific Island deals.
-Enquire Now First name Last name Email address Phone number (optional) Closest outlet Select Outlet Alexandra Alexandra Ashburton Ashburton Auckland Albany Botany Junction Devonport St Heliers: St Heliers Browns Bay Parnell New Lynn: LynnMall Milford Whangaparaoa Newmarket Ellerslie Ponsonby Remuera Howick Takapuna Takanini Balclutha Balclutha Blenheim Blenheim Cambridge Cambridge Christchurch Barrington Central/City: On Victoria Upper Riccarton High Street Lanes Hornby Merivale Papanui: Northlands Riccarton: Riccarton Road Shirley Ferrymead Coromandel Coromandel Dunedin Dunedin Gore Gore Greymouth Greymouth Hamilton City East: Calder & Lawson Hamilton City: Hamilton City Hastings Hastings Havelock North Havelock North Hokitika Hokitika Invercargill Invercargill Kerikeri Kerikeri Masterton Masterton Matamata Matamata Morrinsville Morrinsville Motueka Motueka Nelson Nelson New Plymouth New Plymouth Oamaru Oamaru Orewa Orewa Palmerston North City: Stephen Parsons City: Broadway Paraparaumu Kapiti Coast Queenstown Wakatipu Rangiora Rangiora Richmond Richmond Rotorua Rotorua Taupo Taupo Tauranga Mt Maunganui Papamoa the Crossing Tauranga CBD Te Awamutu Te Awamutu Timaru Timaru Wanaka Wanaka Wanganui Wanganui Wellington City: Hunter St Lower Hutt Johnsonville City: Featherston Street Westport Westport Whangarei Whangarei How can we help?
-The Pacific Islands: When to go Sign up for regular emails from House of Travel Also sign me up to receive mixandmatch online airfare alerts HOT Privacy Statement Similar Journeys Add or remove from Wishlist Niue: Flock to the Rock Read more Add or remove from Wishlist Shine On, Vanuatu Read more Done this?
+Enquire Now First name * Last name * Email address * Confirm Email Address * Phone number * How can we help?
+My local consultant or House of Travel store Select Outlet Alexandra Alexandra Ashburton Ashburton Auckland Albany Botany Junction Devonport St Heliers: St Heliers Browns Bay Parnell New Lynn: LynnMall Milford Whangaparaoa Newmarket Ellerslie Ponsonby Remuera Howick Takapuna Takanini Balclutha Balclutha Blenheim Blenheim Cambridge Cambridge Christchurch Barrington Central/City: On Victoria Upper Riccarton High Street Lanes Hornby Merivale Papanui: Northlands Riccarton: Riccarton Road Shirley Ferrymead Coromandel Coromandel Dunedin Dunedin Gore Gore Greymouth Greymouth Hamilton City East: Calder & Lawson Hamilton City: Hamilton City Hastings Hastings Havelock North Havelock North Hokitika Hokitika Invercargill Invercargill Kerikeri Kerikeri Masterton Masterton Matamata Matamata Morrinsville Morrinsville Motueka Motueka Nelson Nelson New Plymouth New Plymouth Oamaru Oamaru Orewa Orewa Palmerston North City: Stephen Parsons City: Broadway Paraparaumu Kapiti Coast Queenstown Wakatipu Rangiora Rangiora Richmond Richmond Rotorua Rotorua Taupo Taupo Tauranga Mt Maunganui Papamoa the Crossing Tauranga CBD Te Awamutu Te Awamutu Timaru Timaru Wanaka Wanaka Wanganui Wanganui Wellington City: Hunter St Lower Hutt Johnsonville City: Featherston Street Westport Westport Whangarei Whangarei How do you prefer to be contacted?
+EmailPhoneEither I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Luxury Cruising in the Pacific Read more Add or remove from Wishlist Dreaming of Rarotonga?
+4 Reasons Why You Can’t Relax Just Yet Read more Done this?
 Tell your friends about it.